Greg4cr/Coupling-Mapping/README.md

 Static analysis is performed using the Antlr framework (http://antlr.org).
 A version of the Antlr jar is distributed in this repository.

 This project uses the Java 1.7 grammar file developed by Terrence Parr and Sam Harwell.
 This file is used as is without any modification and provided as part of this repository.

+Graphs are produced using GraphStream (http://graphstream-project.org).
+Copies of all requires jars are distributed with this project.

 Reporting Faults
 ------------------------